What is a Consumer Co-operative?

 They provide essential services or products that most individuals require or ‘consume’ and can be categorized accordingly.

 A consumer co-op focuses on meeting the needs of its members and operates within the market system as a form of mutual aid.
-Some key principles of consumer co-operatives are member control and participation.
+A key principle of consumer co-operatives is member control and participation.
 These members meet periodically to develop policies/ by-laws that decide how the co-operative will operate, although in larger consumer co-ops much of the decision-making is done through the democratically elected board of directors who typically delegate to management.

 Most often, Consumer Co-ops operate in 1 of 3 different ways: